NayanBramhane/QR-Code-Scanner/README.md

 # QR Code Scanner

-This is a full stack web app.
+This is Front-end part of full stack web app.

 ## Summary